Have you ever wanted to froth milk for a delicious cappuccino or latte? Maybe you’ve been intimidated to try it before and had no idea where to begin.

 - You’re using lower-fat milk instead of whole milk.
 Lower-fat milk takes a bit longer to froth because it has less fat.

 - When using a dairy-free alternative, you might have a bit of trouble frothing it.
-Dairy-free alternatives don’t froth very well, and you’ll be left with a slightly foamed milk that doesn’t hold its structure very well.
+Dairy-free alternatives don’t froth very well, and you’ll be left with slightly foamed milk that doesn’t hold its structure very well.
 This is all right because it will still taste awesome in any coffee!

 These tips and tricks should help you make amazing frothed milk at home!